Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 An analogy for an observation is being in a room where only what is in front is visible, while what is behind cannot be seen.
 In this case, the observation is the information visible in front, but not the complete information about the room.

 === Action
 An action refers to the possible movement the agent can perform in the environment.
 In the case of the game of tic-tac-toe, the possible actions are placing a mark in one of the available cells out of the 9 cells.
 For example, in the previous example @state, the "O" player has the following possible actions to choose from: [top left, top center, middle right, bottom left, bottom center, bottom right].
-In mathematical notation, $a$ is usually used to represent an action (e.g., "top left") and $A$ to represent the action space (e.g., the list of all actions mentioned above).
+In mathematical notation, $a$ is used to represent an action (e.g., "top left") and $A$ to represent the action space (e.g., the list of all actions mentioned above).
 - $A$ is the action space of the environment
 - $A(s)$ is the action space available in state $s$ (e.g., the list of all actions available in the state $s$)
 - $a$ is an action in the action space, given that $a in A$